 St James' Baroque PHOTO: Peer Lindgreen

-set up of period instruments (and modern copies of old instruments).
+set up of period instruments (or modern copies of old instruments).

-For many years, we have had a great association
+For many years, we have had a wonderful association

 If you are looking for a first rate period instrument ensemble, free thinking, and at the cutting edge of baroque performance practise, you can contact the new administrator of SJB, Louise Jameson, through the group website: www.stjamesbaroque.com